Meatfucker/metatron2/README.md

 ## settings.cfg

 settings.cfg provides all of the settings for the bot.
 If the example file has more than one line with the same first value, that means you can have multiple.
 For example you can have multiple models= lines to list all of your model defaults.

-See https://github.com/oobabooga/text-generation-webui/tree/main/api-examples For some info on Oobas API and https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/3734 for info on the A1111 API.

 | OPTION | DESCRIPTION | EXAMPLE |
 |----|----|----|